jamesdsmyth/weather/README.md

 1. `git clone` repo
 2. `npm install` to get the node_modules
-3. open up the `index.html` in a browser
+3. Once you are within the root folder `http-server ./` will open up [localhost:8080/](http://localhost:8080/)

 The app gets its live data from the [open weather map](http://openweathermap.org/api).